Wanderlei Silva vs Rampage Jackson The Violent Trilogy

 Referee Yves Lavigne somewhat limited the staredown on fight night, smartly keeping distance between them.
 The intensity was still there though as a glove touch was mutually refused.
 Jackson came out aggressive early, launching a wild right hand as Silva circled using low-kicks in the hope to replicate Griffin’s success in his recent title victory over Jackson.

 In quite uncommon fashion for a Las Vegas crowd, the atmosphere was electric even though the action was minimal.
-There was just a tension in the air.
-Silva was more cautious than he had been in the first two fights, content to use his low-kicks at range.
+There was just tension in the air.
+Wanderlei Silva was more cautious than he had been in the first two fights, content to use his low-kicks at the range.
 ‘Rampage’ was patient though and happily waited for an opportunity.

 Edging forward, Silva slowly began to push Jackson backwards before throwing a pair of hooks.
 Jackson had blocked them in a fashion similar to the way he had in the second fight but this time came back with his own left hook which landed callously clean as Silva carelessly loaded up on another shot.

-Silva was immediately unconscious as the anxious Jackson landed some hard ground and pound on his motionless body.
+Wanderlei Silva was immediately unconscious as the anxious Jackson landed some hard ground and pound on his motionless body.
 In a flash, Jackson had finally beaten his toughest rival five years after the first time of asking and he’d done it in the best fashion possible, with a brutal knockout.
 As Joe Rogan so timely said, “Revenge is sweet” and it showed in Jackson’s overjoyed celebration.

 End of the axe Murderer